Responsible Medicine Disposal

 1. Your safety.
-If you accidentally take the wrong medicine, you could be poisoned or experience harmful side effects.
-The elderly, children, and pets are particularly susceptible to this.
+If you accidentally take the wrong medicine, you could be poisoned or have harmful side effects.
+Elderly, children, and pets are particularly susceptible to this.

 2. Others safety.
 Theft of medicines is becoming more common.
 This includes theft by persons in your home who you know, such as a child’s friend.
 This can lead to inappropriate use or identity theft.

 3. The environment.
 If drugs are flushed down the toilet or poured down the sink, they enter the sewer system.
 Medicines are NOT removed from the water by sewage treatment facilities or septic tank systems.
 The drugs enter the soil, surface water and ground water.
 This causes growth and reproductive problems in fish and other aquatic wildlife.
 DO NOT FLUSH your old medicines or DO NOT POUR your old medicines down the sink!